Origin

 Early Characteristics

 The first golf carts were powered by electrically charged batteries.
 The first E-Z-Go, for example, ran on a 36-volt battery originally designed to power wing flaps on B-17 bombers.
-Most golf carts possessed three wheels and tiller steering (a chrome bar shaped like an inverted mouth harp) throughout the 1960s and well into the 1970s.
+Most golf carts possessed three wheels and tiller steering (a chrome bar shaped like a triangle with rounded edges) throughout the 1960s and well into the 1970s.

 Changes